Nicole Nagel: Career

-Nagel was represented by numerous modeling agencies from 1980–1989, including Parker-Sed, Ford Models and Click Model Management.
+Nagel was represented by numerous modeling agencies from 1980 to 1989, including Parker-Sed, Ford Models and Click Model Management.
 She appeared on magazine covers in Germany and Italy and in fashion magazines including Vogue, Harper's Bazaar, Elle, Madamoiselle and Brides and worked with photographers including Bruce Weber, Patrick Demarchelier and Joyce Tennyson.
 Nagel appeared in campaigns for fashion brands including Calvin Klein [lensed by Bruce Weber], Pringle of Scotland and Triumph International as well as in advertisements for retailers including Macy's, Bloomingdales and Karstadt.

 In 1992, Nagel moved to Los Angeles and started acting in American and German productions.
 She also appeared in commercials and music videos.
 She is most well known for her role in Alan Smithee's Burn Hollywood Burn and for her recurring roles as Hulda as Doug Ross' (George Clooney) love interest on the NBC television series ER and as Kate, Jack Richmond's (Judd Nelson) love interest on Suddenly Susan.
 She also appeared on the television series Married With Children and with Lorenzo Lamas in Air America in 1998.

 Nagel continues to act in television and movies, recently in the German miniseries Schuld und Unschuld, alongside Heinz Hoenig and Letztes Kapitel alongside Simon Verhoeven.

 Nagel's work as a photographer and writer has been published in global publications including Dein Spiegel and Art Investor.